ITIL® Foundation

 6. Functions

-This chapter explains the role, objectives and organizational structures of the service desk function and how some of the functions overlap.
+This chapter explains the role, objectives and organizational structures of the service desk function and how functions can overlap.

 • The service desk function